Today, many mothers work outside the home. Read on to learn more about your options if you are struggling to decide if it is right for you.

-Juggling work and parenting is often very stressful.
+Juggling work and parenting is stressful.
 You may feel like you will never stay on top of all your responsibilities.
 One of the most important things you can do is take care of yourself so that you can take care of your family.
 Here are some tips:

 Find a supportive employer who has family-friendly policies.

 You will have a much easier time juggling your responsibilities if your employer is supportive.
 If they are not supportive, look for an employer with family-friendly policies who is receptive to flextime, job sharing, or working from home.

 Know your rights.
 Many laws are in place to protect working women with issues like breastfeeding or child care.

 Ask for help.